gsidhu/buzee-tauri/logbook.md

 ## - Add app updater.
 ## - Use GitHub action to build.
 Figure out how to package sidecars for specific OS.
 ## - Add ignore paths to indexing functions.
 Put {app_directory}/temp_output.txt in it.
+## - Figure out how to make AltGr work same as Alt on Windows.

+- Tested global shortcut setting UI on Windows.
+Works.
 - Using modified textra binary.
 Set the activation policy to accessory.
 Now extra app icon does not show up.
 [Discussion here](https://discord.com/channels/616186924390023171/1230776346767003678/1231205322845196288)
 - Add UI for setting global shortcut.
 Works on Mac.
 Windows needs to be tested.
 - Also added a switch_off flag to the sync process so repeat requests are ignored.